microsoft/customer-insights-azure-data-workshop/lab03.md

     ![](images/lab03/media/image6.png)

-1. Scroll down to the bottom of the pane and check the “I agree” checkbox.
+1. Scroll down to the bottom of the pane and check the **I agree** checkbox.
-    Then click Save.
+    Then click **Save**.
 Note, if you don’t see the Save button in blue, check that you have filled in all required fields above.
 If you have, check that you are in your Customer Insights environment rather than a Microsoft-provided demo environment like the “Retail Sales” demo